SKIFT

 The Landlocked Tile Rule

-If a player causes the tiles to splinter into two or more disconnected groups, the largest group of connected tiles remains; all other tiles are removed, along with any pieces occupying those tiles.
-In the case of a tie, the player who caused the splinter chooses which group remains.
+If a move causes the tiles to splinter into two or more disconnected groups, only the largest group remains; all other tiles and any pieces on them are removed from the game.

 Suicide Moves